Reconciling model-X and doubly robust approaches to conditional independence testing: is doubly robust and equivalent to GCM test

 \section{$\dCRThat$ is doubly robust and equivalent to GCM test}

 Of course, in practice $\widehat \mu_{n,y}$ is not fit as naively as in the counterexample from Section~\ref{sec:neg-results}.
 The conditional mean $\E[\pry|\prz]$ is usually approximated via a machine learning algorithm, as improved approximation of this quantity improves the power of the dCRT \citep{Katsevich2020a}.
 In the context where $\law_n(\prx|\prz)$ must be approximated, we claim that more accurate estimation of $\E[\pry|\prz]$ can improve not just the power but also the Type-I error control of the $\dCRThat$.
-This is due to a \textit{double robustness} property of the $\dCRThat$, which we state in this section.
-This property is a consequence of the fact that, under the null, the $\dCRThat$ is asymptotically equivalent to another doubly-robust conditional independence test, the GCM test \citep{Shah2018}.
+We formalize this by showing that the $\dCRThat$ is \textit{doubly robust} (recall Section~\ref{sec:notation-definitions-preliminaries}).
+This property is a consequence of the fact that, under the null, the $\dCRThat$ is asymptotically equivalent to the GCM test, which itself is doubly robust.
 This equivalence also implies that the $\dCRThat$ and GCM test have the same asymptotic power against contiguous alternatives.